krbz999/babonus/README.md

 <p style="text-align: center"><img src="https://i.imgur.com/Ygf0fPE.png" style="border: none"></p>

 <h1 style="font-weight: bold;">How to Use</h1>
 <p>Open any actor's sheet, any item sheet, or any effect config, then click the otter icon in the header.
-Choose the type of bonus you want to create (attack roll, damage roll, save dc, saving throws, or hit die rolls), then fill out the name, description, and the bonus.
+Choose the type of bonus you want to create (attack roll, damage roll, save dc, saving throws, ability checks, or hit die rolls), then fill out the name, description, and the bonus.
 Then start narrowing down when and how the bonus should apply, using the available filters on the right.<p>
 <p>Once the bonus is created, you can configure it further on the main view of the application on the right.</p>
 <p>If you need additional hints, hover over any of the labels to get tooltips.
 Not all filters are available for each type of bonus.
 Below is an example using the artificer's <em>Alchemical Savant</em> feature.</p>